 10. Paria Outdoor Products Bryce Ultralight Tent and Footprint – Perfect for Backpacking, Kayaking, Camping and Bikepacking

-This super lightweight tent comes in the option of a one-person tent or a two-person tent.
+This super lightest backpacking tent comes in the option of a one-person tent or a two-person tent.
 However, for our case, since you are bringing your dog along for the camping trip, it is advisable to go for the two-person tent which will comfortably translate to your one-man and dog tent scenario.
-It should also ensure that you get ample space for both you and your dog as well as any gear that you will be traveling with.
+This lightest tent should also ensure that you get ample space for both you and your dog as well as any gear that you will be traveling with.

-The tent weighs a measly three pounds and two ounces making it a good tent for backpacking with your dog.
-It is made from high-quality material designed to withstand wear and tear from both the elements and the dog.
-The tent also comes equipped with mesh pockets, inner and outer pockets, taped seams and silicone waterproofing.
+The tent weighs a measly three pounds and two ounces making it a good tent for a backpacking trip with your dog.
+It is made from high-quality and sturdy material designed to withstand wear and tear from both the elements and the dog.
+The waterproof tent also comes equipped with mesh pockets, inner and outer pockets, taped seams, and silicone waterproofing.

 - Excellent zipper quality

 Buying Guide of The Tent For Dog Owners

 There are quite a number of factors that you should run through before ultimately settling on the dog owner’s tent.
 These things, though with varying significance, are all equally important as they will impact how much comfort you and your dog will be accorded by your tent of choice throughout the trip.
 Here are some of the factors to run through when selecting a tent for you and your dog.

 Tent size is one of the biggest considerations for dog owners and can be analyzed from the following standpoints: